Slamy/STM32-USBFloppyTracer/README.md

 * USB transfer and Floppy writing is done in parallel.
 Faster process.
 * Every track now verified after being written.
 Even raw images.
-* The project is rewritten in Rust and therefore oxidized.
+* The project is rewritten in Rust.

 ### Features still missing from the old project:

 * Reading of disk images
-* Flippy disk
+* Flippy disks
 * Writing of ISO Format / IBM System 34
     * Required for Atari ST (.st) and Amstrad CPC (.dsk) images